Arno0x/DNSExfiltrator/readme.md

 Features
 ----------------------

-DNSExfiltrator uses the system's default DNS server, but you can define a specific one (*useful for debugging purposes or for running the server side locally for instance*).
+By default, DNSExfiltrator uses the system's  defined DNS server, but you can also set a specific one to use (*useful for debugging purposes or for running the server side locally for instance*).

+Alternatively, using the `-h` flag, DNSExfiltrator can perform DoH (*DNS over HTTP*) using the Google DoH servers.

 DNSExfiltrator supports **basic RC4 encryption** of the exfiltrated data, using the provided password to encrypt/decrypt the data.

 DNSExfiltrator also provides some optional features to avoid detection:
   - requests throttling in order to stay more stealthy when exfiltrating data